armory/docs-cdaas/content/en/deployment/monitor-deployment.md

 linkTitle: Monitor Deployments
 weight: 10
 description: >
   Monitor the status of your CD-as-s-Service deployments and approve or roll back deployments.
+View information such as deployment status, pull request lineage, deployment triggers, and target details.
 categories: ["Deployment", "Guides"]
 tags: ["Monitor"]
 ---